Category: Technology

 Mr. Plinkett’s Bookshelf

-One of my favourite websites is etymonline.com because I find etymology useful for interpreting texts and understanding the author’s intention.
+One of my favourite websites is etymonline.com because I find etymology useful for interpreting texts and understanding the intentions of the author(s).
 When I visited the site today, something caught my eye that I was not expecting to see: Doug and Mr. Plinkett

 A connection between a character from YouTube and a website about etymology?
 How?